kent-map/chirpy/_posts/2026-05-10-christianity-in-kent.md

 St Martin’s Church is extremely significant because it is evidence that Christianity had already reached Kent via French influence prior to Augustine’s arrival in England.
 The church was used by Queen Bertha and her chaplain, Bishop Liudhard, who also arrived from France.
 Augustine and his monks are widely believed to have used the church when they first reached Canterbury.

 This reflects that the Christian mission in England was not completely isolated but was linked to Christian traditions already firmly established throughout the Frankish kingdom.

-PICTURE OF ST MARTIN’S CHURCH
+{% include embed/image.html src="wc:St Martin's Church, Canterbury 2.jpg" aspect="1.333" caption="St Martin's Church, Canterbury 2.jpg" %}

 When Augustine arrived in Kent, King Ethelberht allowed him to preach Christianity.
 Based on tradition, Augustine first met the king outdoors because Ethelberht feared the monks might use magical powers indoors.
 Augustine ultimately gained the king’s trust, and Ethelberht became christian.
 His conversion was highly significant as Anglo Saxon society commonly followed the religion of the king.
 As more and more nobles and ordinary people welcomed Christianity, monasteries and churches began to pop up across Kent.